rheapawar/documentretrievalsystem/README.md

 # Document Retrieval System

 A document retrieval system that ingests uploaded PDF and text files, indexes their content, and returns ranked search results with highlighted, context-aware snippets.
-The inverted index, TF-IDF ranking, BM25 ranking, and snippet extraction are all implemented from scratch — no external search engine and no database full-text search feature is doing the ranking work for you.

 ## Status